 Through the performances, the company members not only develop their confidence and skills but they are able to teach audiences about the issues affecting girls and women and impact the world for social change.

-GBH offers its Girl Power curriculum in after-school programs at Title 1 middle and high schools that serve free lunch across NYC.
+GBH offers its Girl Power curriculum in after-school programs at Title 1 middle and high schools that serve free lunch across New York City.

 GBH brings its workshops and performances to communities that need them most, in partnership with universities, community organizations, NGOs, public officials, and nonprofit groups.

-GBH expands its theatre company each year through community-based programming in Manhattan and the Bronx.
+GBH expands its theatre company each year through community-based programming.
 This cohort meets weekly for a year to develop as ensemble members and emerging artists.